Steps for Completing the M.S. Degree

 - If you received an unsatisfactory grade (below a C) on any course listed on your candidacy, or your GPA is below 3.0, you may not be ready to graduate.
 You should meet with the graduate coordinator to discuss your options, such as retaking a course or adding other courses to the candidacy form.

-- If you are doing a Plan A Thesis, make sure you have submitted your thesis to the Office of Graduate Studies and Research for review and binding by the correct deadline.
+- If you are doing a Plan A Thesis, make sure you have submitted your thesis to the Office of Graduate Studies and Research for review and posting by the correct deadline.

 - Ask whether the graduate coordinator will be submitting the Verification of Culminating Experience Memo (available only via the graduate coordinator) required for your degree to be granted.

 The Department holds a Graduation Convocation each fall and spring semester.
-This event is more intimate than the University Commencement; during Convocation, each graduate walks across the stage and gets recognized by the faculty, their peers, and by those in attendance.
+This event is more intimate than the College Commencement; during Convocation, each graduate walks across the stage and gets recognized by the faculty, their peers, and by those in attendance.
 Convocation is free for students, and tickets may be purchased for guests.
 Students are required to sign up by late October (fall) or early April (spring) to be listed in the program.
 Tickets are sold in the middle of the semester.
-To get more information, visit www.jsconvocation.com.
+To get more information and/or tickets, visit www.jsconvocation.com.

-The SJSU commencement ceremony is held once a year at the end of May.
-Students who have applied for graduation in the Spring semester or have graduated in the most recent Fall or Summer semesters are eligible to attend.
-In early spring, all eligible students are mailed a commencement guide that details this event and how to participate in the ceremony.
+The CHaHS commencement ceremony is held after final exams.
+Students who have applied for graduation in the Spring semester or Summer session are eligible to attend the May graduation.
+Those graduating in Fall may attend the December graduation.
+All eligible students are mailed a commencement guide that details this event and how to participate in the ceremony.
 Visit www.sjsu.edu/commencement for more information.

 Notification of Degree Posting